Setup guide

 🔐 Step 2: Choose Your SSH Tunnel Command

-Select one of the following commands based on your preferred filtering level.
-Replace youraccount with your username and yourassignedsshserver with your server hostname:
+Pick one of three filtering levels.
+Replace youraccount with your username and yourassignedsshserver with your server hostname.

 ssh -L 5000:127.0.0.1:8888 youraccount@yourassignedsshserver